Comparisons

 Brand-specific ownership tied to spending.
 If you buy from Apple, you own Apple.
 The portfolio matches your spending.
 Cash App Investing's manual order flow doesn't enforce that connection.

 Investing as the focus, not a side feature.
 Cash App is a payments app first; investing is bolted on.
-Slyce is built for spend-to-own from the ground up.
-The depth of features (rules, custodial accounts, Trump Account routing) reflects that focus.
+Slyce is built for spend-to-own from the ground up — a focused, mobile-first app where owning the brands you shop at is the whole point, not a tab.
 The spend-to-own guide walks the broader thesis.

 Where neither app wins